ESSENTIALS OF DIAGNOSIS

 Chest radiograph showing cardiac enlargement involving the right atrium (RA) and right ventricle (RV) in a patient with Ebstein malformation.
 (Reproduced, with permission, from Cheitlin MD, Sokolow M, McIlroy MB.
 Clinical Cardiology, 6th ed.
 Originally published by Appleton & Lange.
 Copyright © 1993 by The McGraw-Hill Companies, Inc.)

 The symptoms and signs of tricuspid regurgitation are identical to those resulting from RV failure due to any cause.
 As a generality, the diagnosis can be made by careful inspection of the JVP (see Table 10–1).
 The JVP waveform should decline during ventricular systole (the x descent).
 The timing of this decline can be observed by palpating the opposite carotid artery.
-As tricuspid regurgitation worsens, more and more of this x descent valley in the JVP is filled with the regurgitant wave until all of the x descent is obliterated and a positive ...
+As tricuspid regurgitation worsens, more and more of this x descent valley in the JVP is filled with the regurgitant wave until all of the x descent is obliterated ...